-JMM Special Issue Call for Papers – Deadline for submissions 16 October 2017
+JMM Special Issue Call for Papers – The deadline for submissions has now passed

 Marketing (as) Rhetoric

 - Guest Editor: Chris Miles, Department of Corporate and Marketing Communication, Bournemouth University, UK.

 - Guest Editor: Tomas Nilsson, Department of Marketing, Linnaeus University, Sweden.